 Depression can be treated in a number of ways.
 Depending on the symptoms, the severity of the depression, and the circumstances, self-help may be suggested, otherwise cognitive behavioural therapy (CBT) principles can be used, making sure you get more exercise (3 session per week for 45 minutes to one hour, for 10 to 12 weeks at least), talking treatments such as counselling or support groups, or antidepressant medication may be prescribed.

-If you are concerned about depression in you or a loved one, you can make an appointment with a specialist here.
+If you are concerned about depression in you or a loved one, make an appointment with a specialist who can provide you with right support.

 What is your advice to avoid depression?